mattstyles/raid/README.md

 This pattern scales well and allows action objects to attach callbacks to the state tree which respond to dispatches triggered from your UI.

 `Immreact.State` exposes two methods for accessing the state tree, `cursor` and `get`.
-Both methods have the same signature which accepts an array of strings describing a key path to access the tree and return either a cursor to the data or a read-only reference.
+Both methods have the same signature which accepts an array of strings describing a key path to access the tree and return either a cursor to the data or a read-only instance of an unwrapped cursor.
+This equates to either a cursor which can be updated or the data itself.

-Presentational components should be passed references to the data in order to render themselves whilst the application logic should access cursors to allow data updates to occur.
+Presentational components should be passed dereferenced data in order to render themselves whilst the application logic should access cursors to allow data updates to occur.

 ```js
 import Immreact from 'immreact'